FK0512/react-chat-interface/README.md

 🚫 No Authentication Required – Instant access with a seamless experience.

-🎨 Modern Styling – Built with TailwindCSS for a responsive UI.
+🎨 Modern Styling – Built with CSS for a responsive UI.
 ## 🛠️ Tech Stack
 1.React (with functional components and hooks)